Anatomy of Exercise (BIOS5094)

-This unit of study will extend the student's undergraduate knowledge of functional musculoskeletal anatomy by applying functional anatomy principles to the prescription and analysis of exercises.
+This unit of study will extend the student's undergraduate knowledge of functional musculoskeletal anatomy by applying functional anatomy principles to the prescription and analysis of exercises in the clinical situation.
 Relevant research and advanced knowledge of functional musculoskeletal anatomical concepts will be used to explore exercises designed to: strengthen and lengthen specific muscles; improve functional muscle coordination; develop dynamic stability including functional core stability; and prevent the development of muscle imbalances that may contribute to musculoskeletal injury.
-The application of musculoskeletal anatomy principles to increase the difficulty, functional relevance and variety of exercises will be explored.
+The application of musculoskeletal anatomy principles to increase the difficulty, functional and clinical relevance of exercises will be explored.
 This unit will include laboratory classes in which human cadavers are studies; attendance at such classes is strongly encouraged.

 Further unit of study information

 (3hr lecture, 3 hr practical/tutorial) per week for 6 weeks

 End semester exam (60%), Quizzes (40%).

 Faculty/department permission required?